-Guard stones are exterior architectural elements made of metal, stone, or concrete located at the corners of entranceways, carriage driveways, or gateways to protect walls from carriage wheel damage.
+Guard stones are exterior architectural elements made of metal, stone, or concrete located at the corners of entryways, carriage driveways, or gateways to protect walls from carriage wheel damage.

-Once an important element of the horse-drawn transportion infrastructure, guard stones have become largely obsolete as cars do not pose the same danger to the walls.
+Once an important element of the horse-drawn transportation infrastructure, guard stones have become largely obsolete as cars do not pose the same threat to the walls.
 Unlike modern cars, the wheels and hubs of horse-drawn vehicles protruded beyond the vehicle’s body.

-Furthermore, there are many cases where these old driveways have become pedestrian only, again making the guard stones redundant.
+Furthermore, today many of the old driveways have become pedestrian only, again making the guard stones redundant.

 Guard stones are found all over the world.
-Today, early guard stones are considered cultural heritage objects and some countries, such as France and Belgium, even protect them under specific heritage regulations.
+Early guard stones are considered cultural heritage objects, and some countries, such as France and Belgium, even protect them under specific heritage regulations.

 Metal Guard Stones

 The metal guard stones in Lviv come in various shapes and designs.
 Some are rather plain, others more elaborate, while others quite phallic in shape.

 Some have been partially buried; tips of others have been cemented in walls; yet others became elevated as streets levels changed.